KiraDiShira/Spring/ServiceDiscovery/Readme.md

 The second benefit of service discovery is that it helps increase application **resiliency**.
 When a microservice instance becomes unhealthy or unavailable, most service discovery engines will remove that instance from its internal list of available services.

 <img src="https://github.com/KiraDiShira/Spring/blob/master/ServiceDiscovery/Images/sd1.PNG" />

+Any services failing to return a good health check will be removed from the pool of available service instances.